LindsayBurke-NJIT/ArmPiPro_Tutorial/README.md

 1) Code the robot to move in the path of a circle. (hint, you'll need to utilize integration)
 2) Code the robot to move in the path of a square.
 3) Code the robot to move in the path of an “X”.
-4) Code the robot to follow this path:
+4) Code the robot to move in a triangle.
-5) Code the robot to follow this path:
-6) Challenge:  Code the robot to follow this path (follow the arrows).
-Hint: Utilize both strafing and rotation:

 ## Lidar Library